fastats/reasonable/README.md

 Doctests should be minimal and serve as API docs for the most common use cases.

 Unit-tests should be exhaustive, and include `basic sanity` tests as well as generative tests using `hypothesis`.

+#### How to report a bug

+- Create a new python file in the `tests` folder, make sure the filename starts with `test_`.
+- Create a single function in the file which replicates the bug.
+Make sure the function name starts with `test_`.
+- Open a PR with the new file and a brief description - the unit-tests should fail.

+At that point either the reporter or a fastats developer can commit on that PR to fix the bug.